Airtable vs Trello: Which Project Management Tool is Better?

 Who is it for?

-Airtable is ideal for teams or individuals who need a flexible, customizable platform for managing complex projects, like software developers.
+Airtable is ideal for teams or individuals who need a flexible, customizable platform for managing complex projects and daily plans, like software developers.
 This project manager suits those who prefer working with spreadsheets but want more robust features like a database.
+It is also dubbed as one of the best client management software.

 Trello is perfect for prioritizing simplicity and visual clarity in their project management tool.
 It’s great for teams or individuals who need to track progress and collaborate on a shared project.